nellyiya/Green-Leaf-Detect/README.md

 ## Notes

-* Ensure your dataset is organized properly inside `data/train` and `data/test` by class.
+* Ensure the dataset is structured by class in `data/train` and `data/test`.
+* If you modify the classes, update the list in `src/api.py`.
-* The model supports retraining dynamically through the API.
+* API supports model retraining with new data uploads.
-* Modify class names inside `src/api.py` if you add/remove classes.

 ---

-If you want, I can help you generate a **requirements.txt** file next or help with the flood request simulation details!